cisco/mindmeld/docs/source/userguide/nlp.rst

    }
    ...

-The above configuration instructs Workbench to extract four different family of features for each input query:
+The above configuration instructs Workbench to extract four different groups of features for each input query:

   a. '`Bag of n-grams <http://scikit-learn.org/stable/modules/feature_extraction.html#the-bag-of-words-representation>`_' of length 1 (also called 'bag of words')
   b. `Gazetteer <https://gate.ac.uk/sale/tao/splitch13.html#x18-32600013.1>`_-derived features
   c.
 Token frequency-based features, quantized into 5 `bins <https://en.wikipedia.org/wiki/Data_binning>`_
   d.
 Features derived from the query length

-3. **Hyperparameter Selection Settings** - The `hyperparameters <https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)>`_ to use during model training, or the settings for choosing optimal hyperparameters.
+3. **Hyperparameter Settings** - The `hyperparameters <https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)>`_ to use during model training, or the settings for choosing optimal hyperparameters.

 Here is a role classifier configuration that defines the hyperparameters for its `maximum entropy classification model <https://en.wikipedia.org/wiki/Maximum_entropy_classifier>`_.
 It specifies a value of 100 for the '`C <http://scikit-learn.org/stable/modules/linear_model.html#logistic-regression>`_' parameter and '`L1 <http://scikit-learn.org/stable/modules/linear_model.html#logistic-regression>`_' as the norm to be used for `regularization <https://en.wikipedia.org/wiki/Regularization_%28mathematics%29#Use_of_regularization_in_classification>`_.